danielmarkavis/minecraft-server/README.md

 If you see the following entry in the log (in McMyAdmin console) it is not good: `CONSOLE: thread/WARN]: Can't keep up!
 Did the system time change, or is the server overloaded?
 Running [####]ms behind, skipping [##] tick(s`

 # Running and stopping
-Configuration and customization is done at the entrypoint.
-Do not override the entrypoint.
+Configuration and customization is done by running the default image command (the `CMD` in the dockerfile at the bottom of the file).
+Do not override the entrypoint, but also do not override the `CMD`.
-Default command (CMD) starts the McMyAdmin2 web panel.

 ## Run commands
 ### Recommended run command